-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 10.1 How are the assets and liabilities of insurance companies typically transferred in your jurisdiction?

 Generally, the assets and liabilities of an insurance company may be transferred by means of a merger, acquisition, consolidation or spin-off.
 A merger or consolidation may only be carried out between or among insurance or reinsurance companies that are in the same form of legal entity and have similar business lines.
-In addition, insurance or reinsurance companies with Sharia units are obliged by the Insurance Law and POJK 67/2016 to be spun off by no later than 17 October 2024.
+In addition, existing insurance or reinsurance companies with Sharia units are obliged by the Law 40/2014 regarding Insurance, as amended by Law 4/2023 regarding Financial Sector Development and Strengthening, to be spun off.

 10.2 What requirements must be met in the event of a change of control?

 Any change of control of an insurance company (ie, by virtue of acquisition) must be approved by the Financial Services Authority (OJK).
-POJK 67/2016 provides that an application for approval must be submitted to the OJK along with the following supporting documents:
+OJK Regulation 23/2023 regarding Business Licensing and Organisation of Insurance Companies, Sharia Insurance Companies, Reinsurance Companies and Sharia Reinsurance Companies provides that an application for approval must be submitted to the OJK along with the following supporting documents:

+- a list of shareholders, with details on the respective share ownership up to the ultimate shareholder and/or beneficial owner and a list of other companies owned by the shareholders;

-- data on prospective shareholders, in any event of new shareholders;
+- data on prospective shareholders, in the event of new shareholders;

+- a copy of the financial statements of the existing shareholders, audited by public accountants, supplemented by non-consolidated financial statements and the latest month's financial statement prior to the addition of the paid-up capital, signed by the boards of directors of the shareholders;

-- a draft deed of minutes of general meeting of shareholders;
+- a draft deed of minutes of general meeting of shareholders approving the change of ownership;

-- a draft deed of transfer of shares;
+- a draft deed of transfer of shares (either sale and purchase or other means of transfer);

-- photocopies of tax returns for the past two years and other documents showing the financial capability and funding sources of prospective individual shareholders;
+- copies of tax returns for the past two years and other documents showing the financial capability and funding sources of individual shareholders;

-- photocopies of financial statements audited by public accountants prior to the addition of the paid-up capital, in the event that the change in ownership is caused by the addition of paid-up capital and will be conducted by the transfer of retained earnings, transfer of loans, and/or shares dividends; and
+- copies of financial statements audited by public accountants prior to the addition of the paid-up capital, in the event that the change in ownership is caused by the addition of paid-up capital and will be conducted by a cash transfer, conversion/transfer of retained earnings/profits, conversion/transfer of loans and/or bonus shares;

+- a copy of the chequing account of the company showing the receipt of loans, if the change of control is due to the conversion of loans;

+- evidence of fund placement in an escrow account and/or time deposit, if the change of control is conducted by cash transfer;

-- a photocopy of the cooperation agreement between foreign entity shareholders and any Indonesian shareholders, in any event of new foreign entity shareholders.
+- a copy of the cooperation agreement between foreign entity shareholders and any Indonesian shareholders, in any event of new foreign entity shareholders;

+- a business plan for the current period containing plans for the change in ownership; and

+- a list of share ownership adjustments which includes the name of the shareholder and the total value of shares before the change and after the change.

-Theoretically, the OJK will approve the application, request any missing documents or reject the application within 20 business days from the receipt of the application.
+Theoretically, the OJK will approve the application, request any missing documents or reject the application within 20 business days of receipt of the application.
 However, in practice, it may take up to one to two months from the receipt of a complete application for the OJK to issue its approval.

 Upon receipt of OJK approval, the insurance company must report the execution of the change of control to the OJK within 15 business days as of the issuance of the approval and/or acknowledgement from the minister of law and human rights.